petrvanblokland/DesignDesignSpace/Site.md

 * Design a simple corporate identity;
 * Or program the manual in PageBot;
 * Simulate a graphic design studio;
-* Design a design game and run it;
+* Design a Design Game and run it;
 * Fill a Moleskine with 100 sketch pages.
 Then select the best.

 #### In 1 season?